 - Contract assets are recognized when there is excess of revenue earned over billings on contracts.
-"Contract assets" the company classifies as unbilled receivables (only act of invoicing is pending) when there is unconditional right to receive cash, and only passage of time is required, as per contractual terms. - Advances received from customers ("contract liability") is recognized when there is billings or receipts in excess of revenues.
+"Contract assets" the Company classifies as unbilled receivables (only act of invoicing is pending) when there is unconditional right to receive cash, and only passage of time is required, as per contractual terms. - Advances received from customers ("contract liability") is recognized when there is billings or receipts in excess of revenues.
+Incremental costs of obtaining a contract are recognized as assets and amortized over the term of the contract

-Incremental costs of obtaining a contract are recognized as assets and amortized over the term of the contract that corresponds to the progress by the customer towards earning the discount/ incentive.
+The Company accounts for volume discounts and pricing incentives to customers as a reduction of revenue based on the ratable allocation of the discounts/ incentives to each of the underlying performance obligation that corresponds to the progress by the customer towards earning the discount/ incentive.
 If it is probable that the criteria for the discount will not be met, or if the amount there of cannot be estimated reliably, then discount is not recognized until the payment is probable and the amount can be estimated reliably.
-The company recognizes changes in the estimated amount of obligations for discounts in the period in which the change occurs
+The Company recognizes changes in the estimated amount of obligations for discounts in the period in which the change occurs